-Secondly, we control for the ownership of banks and distinguish between domestic versus foreign banks by using the Panizza (2023) database, and use the share of foreign-owned banks (as a share of total assets, including those of development banks).12 Graph 3.3 reports the average share in percent.
-Across countries, the strongest presence of foreign banks is seen in the EU Member States that joined the EU after 2003.
+Secondly, we control for the ownership of banks and distinguish between domestic versus foreign banks by using the Panizza (2023) database, and use the share of foreign-owned banks (as a share of total assets, including those of development banks).
+The strongest presence of foreign banks is seen in the EU Member States that joined the EU after 2003.
 By contrast, in some EU countries, in particular some of the smallest, like Denmark or Greece, and in all the largest EU economies, domestic banks dominate the banking sector.
 An alternative is to look at the share of publicly owned banks.
 The same database of Panizza (2023) computes the share of state-owned banks.
 This is computed as the percentage of state ownership by weighting the assets of each bank by the share of government ownership in a specific bank-year and then dividing by total banking assets in the same country-year.
 The threshold for considering a bank as state-owned is set at 50%.
 Graph 3.4 reports the average sample share of state-owned banks in percent.
-We observe that the highest state ownership shares are observed in Slovenia, Portugal, the Netherlands (in order of importance, and all with average shares higher than 30%), closely followed by Greece and Germany (in order of importance, with average shares higher than 20%).
+We observe that the highest state ownership shares are observed in Slovenia, Portugal, the Netherlands (in order of importance, and all with average shares